dm248/dm248.github.io/posts/bctf2024_Snoopy.md

 ---
 # Snoopy (@ [b01lers CTF 2024](https://ctftime.org/event/2250))

-This was a crypto chal written in python where you had to leverage side-channel info.
+This was a [crypto chal](https://github.com/b01lers/b01lers-ctf-2024-public/tree/main/crypto/snoopy) written in python where you had to leverage side-channel info.
 The underlying math puzzle was very similar to the subset-sum problem (e.g., knapsack crypto), so it was constructed to be breakable using lattice techniques (LLL).
 For flavor, the code was infused with some computer and microelectronics related mumbo-jumbo terminology.

+Here is the [solver code](https://github.com/b01lers/b01lers-ctf-2024-public/tree/main/crypto/snoopy/solve) from the public bctf2024 repo.

 ### Setup and overview